-Green, Yellow, Orange or Red?
+Green, Yellow, Orange Or Red?
 This New Tool Shows COVID-19 Risk In Your County

 To find your county's risk level, explore the county-level map here.

 A community that has fewer than one daily new case per 100,000 is green.
-One to 10 is yellow; between 10 to 25 is orange; and above 25 puts you in the red.
+One to 9 is yellow; between 10 and 24 is orange; and 25 and above puts you in the red.
 "When you get into that orange and red zone it means, in all likelihood, you're seeing a lot of velocity, a kind of fast upward trend," Allen says.

+As of Wednesday, over 200 U.S. counties were in the red zone, with populations totaling more than 36 million people.

-This is by no means the only attempt to categorize risk levels across the U.S. There are a number of frameworks out there using different measures.
+This is by no means the only attempt to categorize risk levels across the United States.
+There are a number of frameworks out there using different measures.
 And that can lead to confusion, says Allen.
 "What we really need is a shared vocabulary and shared way of presenting data across jurisdictions," she says.
-This effort represents the consensus of eight institutions and over a dozen individual experts, who have agreed on these metrics.
+This effort represents the consensus of eight institutions and more than a dozen individual experts who have agreed on these metrics.

 Loading...